Korma: History

+Indian cooks in the 19th century prepared curries for their British masters simplified and adjusted to Anglo-Indian taste.
+A quarama from Lucknow contained (among other ingredients) ghee, yoghurt, cream, crushed almonds, cloves, cardamom, and saffron; whereas an 1869 Anglo-Indian quorema or korma, "different in substance as well as name", had no cream, almonds, or saffron, but it added the then-standard British curry spices, namely coriander, ginger, and black peppercorns.

 Preparation

-The korma style is similar to other braising techniques in that the meat or vegetable is first cooked briskly, or seared, using a high heat, traditionally using ghee, and then subjected to long, slow cooking using moist heat and a minimum of added liquid.
+The korma style is similar to other braising techniques in that the meat or vegetable is first cooked briskly, or seared, using high heat, traditionally with ghee, and then subjected to long, slow cooking using moist heat and a minimum of added liquid.
 The pot may be sealed with dough during the last stages of cooking, using a technique called dum or dampokhtak.

-The korma can make use of a technique called bagar: later in the cooking, additional spices are mixed with heated ghee and then combined with the sauce formed by the braising; the pan is then covered and shaken to release steam and mix the contents.
+Korma is made using a technique called bagar. in the later stage of cooking, additional spices are mixed with heated ghee and then combined with the sauce formed by the braising.
+The pan is then covered and shaken to release steam and mix the contents.

-There is a wide variation between individual korma and other "curry" recipes.
-Chilli and ginger are often used, but the precise method of preparation results in widely different flavors.
-Indian bay leaves or dried coconut may be added, the latter being a predominantly South Indian flavoring.
+There is a wide variation between individual korma and other curry recipes.
+Chilli and ginger are often used, but the precise method of preparation results in widely different flavours.
+Indian bay leaves or dried coconut may be added, the latter being a predominantly South Indian flavouring.

-A korma pilau (pilaf) is a rice and meat dish made with braised meat.